SzymonPawlus/8-bit-computer/README.md

 `(arg1)` - `.bin` file with code f.e. from Assembler.py

 In emulator:
-- if you want to execute one command only click `Tick`
+- if you want to execute one command only, click `Tick`
-- if you want to enable clock tick `Start` checkbox and adjust speed on slider
+- if you want to enable clock, tick `Start` checkbox and adjust speed on slider

 You can track all the variables on the screen